Help us promote it!

 - The fully completed application form

 - A statement from the supervisor, jury or other body of the University of origin, indicating the date of completion and/or assessment.

 The committee will consider the general quality and eligibility of the abstract (topic within the PR field).

 Accepted applicants will be asked to submit within one month:

-- A 10-page summary of the thesis in English (an expanded abstract), using this template file.
+- A summary of the thesis in English (expanded abstract, 2000-3000 words), using this template file.

 - A copy of the original thesis (in the original language).